 Keep in mind that refunding the order in full is the only way to prevent an order dispute.

-Use a third-party app to calculate duties and import taxes at checkout
+Use a third-party app to calculate duty and import taxes at checkout

-If your store doesn't meet the requirements for charging duties and import taxes at checkout, then you can use a third-party app from the Shopify App Store to display an estimate at checkout of the duties and import taxes for the order.
-These apps use your product details, such as the country or region of origin and HS code for a product, to calculate duties and import taxes.
+If your store doesn't meet the requirements for charging duty and import taxes at checkout, then you can use a third-party app from the Shopify App Store to display an estimate at checkout of the duty and import taxes for the order.
+These apps use your product details, such as the country or region of origin and HS code for a product, to calculate duty and import taxes.
 Third-party apps might charge you additional recurring or transaction fees.

 - Add country or region of origin and HS codes to your products.

-- Install an app from the Shopify App Store that calculates duties and import taxes.
+- Install an app from the Shopify App Store that calculates duty and import taxes.

 Some apps might require additional setup steps.
 If you need help getting started, then refer to the apps's page in the Shopify App Store, or contact the app's developer for assistance.